wrcody/fall2020/02_Intro_to_ROS/student_workbook.md

 ### Chapter 3 -- Topics

 - Unanswered Questions:
+	-How do you document chmod
+	-How does documenting topics work
+	-What is a tuple
+	-Don't understand defining new messages
+	-What is TCP port

 - Answered Questions and/or General notes
+	-Topic is stream of messages with a defined type -publish sends subscribe receives
+	-Messages on same topic must be same data type -Ctrl-C stops rostopic and other programs
+	-Latched topics allow subscribers to get the last message sent -std_msgs package defines primitve message types
+	-C++ has more native data types than Python
+	-Only make new message types when you absolutely have to

 ---

 ### Chapter 4 -- Services

 - Unanswered Questions:
+	-What does WordCount do
+	-What are callbacks
+	-How do proxy functions work
+	-

 - Answered Questions and/or General notes
+	-Services are synchronous remote procedure calls
+	-Services are good for things done occasionally and that take bounded amount of time -Three --- mark end of inputs and start of outputs -All services can be seen with rossrv
+	-rosserivce to use a service
+	-can only use advertised services

 ---

 ### Chapter 5 -- Actions

 - Unanswered Questions:
+	-How are the mechanizisms of the action explicitley defined?
+Preset actions?
+	-Are most of these example commands created objects or Python or packages?
+	-How do servers work?

 - Answered Questions and/or General notes
+	-Services are for simple interactions
+	-Actions are to implement interfaces with time-extended goal oriented behaviors -Actions are asynchronous
+	-Actions have goals, results and feedback
+	-Actions use topics
+	-Disable autostarting
+	-Can abort actions

 ---